-Community Health Options as Primary:

-• When Community Health Options is the primary payer, claims pay according to the Member Benefit Agreement and Provider contracted reimbursement.
+Health Options as Primary: When Health Options is the primary payer, claims pay according to the Member Benefit Agreement and Provider contracted reimbursement.

-Community Health Options as Secondary:
+Health Options as Secondary:

-- If it is determined that Community Health Options is secondary (or tertiary) to another commercial plan, Community Health Options will pay up to its contracted allowed amount minus the primary insurance payment.
-Members' cost sharing will still apply. - If it is determined that Community Health Options is secondary to Medicare, Community Health Options will only approve up to the Medicare allowed amount, and the Member responsibility carried over from Medicare will be subject to the Member's cost share under their Community Health Options plan.
+- a.
+If it is determined that Health Options is secondary (or tertiary) to another commercial plan, Health Options will pay up to its contracted allowed amount minus the primary insurance payment.
+Member cost sharing will still apply. - b.
+If it is determined that Health Options is secondary to Medicare, Health Options will only approve up to the Medicare allowed amount, and the Member responsibility carried over from Medicare will be subject to the Member's cost share under their Health Options plan.